tdobrovolny/ansible-role-autoupdate/README.md

 Dependencies
 ------------

-This role does not depand on any role.
+This role does not depend on any role.

 Example Playbook
 ----------------